DispotoBrett/2020-fall-cs160-frozen-frogs/README.md

 ### Configured Containers (docker-compose.yml)
 - MySQL container with env options specified in `database/mysql.env`

-## Notes
-- The django admin username and password are both `frogs`

-## ⚠ Database migrations ⚠
-Upon database schema changes, you'll have to do the following.
-Warning: this will delete the data in your tables.
-- Make sure you have the latest version of the app.
-You must run `source install.sh` from `/backend`, because this procedure invovles using the `django-extensions` addon
-- `python manage.py reset_db --router=default`
-- `python manage.py makemigrations`
-- `python manage.py migrate`

-If you dont want to lose your data, upon any change to the models, you can try the following, but it will likley cause more issues:
-- `python manage.py makemigrations`
-- `python manage.py migrate --fake app`
-- When django asks, try to allow a None value in a new field

 ## Run in development mode:
 To run the django app in deveopment mode:
 - Change to the `backend/` directory